pete-machine/torchbricks/README.md

 - [x] Make an export to onnx function
 - [x] Make it optional if gradients can be passed through NonTrainableBrick without weights being optimized
 - [x] Refactor Metrics: Create BrickMetricCollection and BrickSingleMetric and create flag to return metrics.
+- [x] Make brick base class with input_names, output_names and alive_stages - inherit this from other bricks.
+  - Pros: We might include other non-torch modules later.
+  - Do not necessarily pass a stage-object.
+Consider also passing it as a string so it can be handled correctly with scripting.
 - [ ] Update README.md to match the new bricks.
   - [ ] Start with basic bricks example.
-  - [ ] Use loss-function to show that Phase decided on what is being executed.
+  - [ ] Use loss-function to show that stage decided on what is being executed.
   - [ ] Introduce metrics by it-self in another example
 - [ ] Add onnx export example to the README.md
-- [ ] Make brick base class with input_names, output_names and alive_stages - inherit this from other bricks.
-  - [ ] Pros: We might include other non-torch modules later.
-  - [ ] Do not necessarily pass a Phase-object.
-Consider also passing it as a string so it can be handled correctly with scripting.
 - [ ] Ensure that all examples in the `README.md` are working with easy to use modules.
-- [ ] Make DAG like functionality to check if a inputs and outputs works for all model phases.
+- [ ] Make DAG like functionality to check if a inputs and outputs works for all model stages.
 - [ ] Use pymy, pyright or pyre to do static code checks.
-- [ ] Decide: Add phase as an internal state and not in the forward pass:
+- [ ] Decide: Add stage as an internal state and not in the forward pass:
   - Minor Pros: Tracing (to get onnx model) requires only torch.Tensors only as input - we avoid making an adapter class.
   - Minor Cons: State gets hidden away - implicit instead of explicit.
   - Minor Pros: Similar to eval/training